rjlaughlin/CryptoClustering/README.md

 ## Running the Analysis
 - Clone the repository and navigate to the project directory.
 - Install dependencies as shown above.
-- Run the Jupyter Notebooks to generate the analyses.
+- Run the Jupyter Notebook to generate the analyses.